 - Pivotal Container Service (PKS) cluster running in a datacenter private cloud

-The following shows a high-level view of how Confluent Operator fits in a Kubernetes environment.
+The following shows the high-level architecture of Operator and Confluent Platform components in a Kubernetes cluster.

 Refer to the following sections for detailed information about Confluent Operator and how to deploy Operator and Confluent Platform in a Kubernetes or OpenShift cluster.

-You must have Linux administration experience and experience configuring Kubernetes or OpenShift before using these instructions.
+You should have experience using Linux and experience configuring Kubernetes or OpenShift before using these instructions.
 Detailed information about installing and configuring Kubernetes and OpenShift is not provided.